 ERCOT Analysis

-ERCOT has provided back cast analysis based on the stakeholder proposals above.
+ERCOT has provided back cast analysis based on the stakeholder proposals above in the following paper.

 The Back Cast Tool

 To aid in this analysis, ERCOT developed a tool reminiscent the 2011-12 back casts for the original ORDC discussion.
 The tool is flexible enough to handle different combinations of these changes including behavioral changes.